tditshwe/C-Sharp-Swingy/README.md

 ## Overview

-This project is based on the second project in a series of Java projects that are part of [Wethinkcode](https://www.wethinkcode.co.za/) curriculum.
+This project is based on the second project in a series of Java projects that is part of the [Wethinkcode](https://www.wethinkcode.co.za/) curriculum.
 It is a console based minimalistic text-based RPG game.

 ### Gameplay